legendare-algorithms/hardcore-predicate/README.md

          <a href="https://www.youtube.com/watch?v=zlg7HkTp25A&t=16s&ab_channel=%E2%80%94ExtraLibur%E2%80%94"> <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"> </a> <br>
 <h1> About Me </h1>
 <pre>
 Hi!
-I'm Alex, I'm a junior at UC Berkeley and I like coding for fun you'll find mostly a collection of cool forks but I'm also trying to learn and build more cool projects on here :)
+I'm Alex, I'm a junior at UC Berkeley and I like coding for fun.
+You'll find mostly a collection of cool forks but I'm also trying to learn and build more cool projects on here :)
 =============================================================================